chef-boneyard/chef-web-docs-2016/includes_dsl_provider/includes_dsl_provider_method_require.rst

    require path/to/external/library

-|chef| will attempt to fully qualify the name of any class by prepending ``Chef::`` to the loaded class.
+The |chef client| will attempt to fully qualify the name of any class by prepending ``Chef::`` to the loaded class.
 For example both:

 .. code-block:: ruby